 Today in Asia, aside from Christianity, Catholicism and Islam, also exist a number of distinctly Asian religions i.e. those religions, or philosophies, which originated in Asia and have had great influence in the individual minds and collective cultures of Asian nations throughout the centuries.
 The most commonly practiced in some form or another today are Buddhism (found predominantly in the south-east Asian nations of Thailand, Myanmar, Laos, Cambodia and Vietnam), Confucianism (China, Japan, Taiwan and Singapore), Hinduism (India, Nepal and the Indonesian island of Bali), Jainism (India), Shinto (Japan) and Taoism (China, Japan).

 R. B. Thieme, Jr. often defined religion as "Man seeking the approbation of God (or gods) through a system of human works, apart from the grace of God."
-This definition certainly fits the bill in regards to all the above religions – for though the purists of Buddhism and Confucianism tend to argue that their belief systems are humanistic, not deistic, in nature, it cannot be denied that the large majority of those that claim to be Buddhist do make merit to gain favor of a higher, yet quite nebulous deity (and/or try to outweigh their sins under the law of karma, a ‘cosmic force’ of no particular identity); and followers of Confucianism have made ancestor-worship a central part of their ideology.
-It is probably no coincidence that many of those whom confess to being Buddhist or Confucian, being devoid of absolute principles which are associated with an absolute God, are also attracted to other forms of what the Bible would consider 'demonic' activity, e.g. putting themselves under occultist influences of idol worship, astrology, fortune telling, and fengshui to name but a few activities prohibited in Scripture.
+This definition certainly fits the bill in regards to all the above religions – for though the purists of Buddhism and Confucianism tend to argue that their belief systems are humanistic rather than deistic in nature, it cannot be denied that the large majority of those that claim to be followers of Buddhism do make merit to gain favor of a higher, yet quite nebulous deity (and/or try to outweigh their sins under the law of karma, a ‘cosmic force’ of no particular identity); and followers of Confucianism have made ancestor-worship a central part of their ideology.
+It is probably no coincidence that many of those whom confess to being Buddhist or Confucian, being devoid of absolute principles which are associated with an absolute God, are also attracted to other forms of what the Bible would consider 'demonic' activity, e.g. putting themselves under occultist influences of idol worship, astrology, fortune telling, and fengshui to name but a few activities which are prevalent throughout the various Asian cultures and prohibited in Scripture.
 Aside from these major belief systems all fitting the description of religion as given above, the other common factor is quite fascinating: with the exception of Hinduism, (which on a scholarly level appears to have no specific origin), they all have their historical origins in the 6th century B.C.
 (All dates following are circa.):

 - Buddhism’s central figure is Siddharta Gautama (a.k.a. ‘the Buddha’), born as a prince in what is now known as Nepal.
 He was born 563 B.C. and was said to achieve ‘enlightenment’ at the age of 35.
 Legend has it that a serpent (Naga) protected him during at least one of his meditations.